ssnail/AdColony-Unity-SDK/README.md

 To Download:
 ----------------------------------
-**NOTE:** A new version is coming soon.
-Please contact support@adcolony.com if you need the Unity SDK as soon as possible.

-The simplest way to obtain the AdColony Unity plugin is to click the "Download ZIP" button located in the right-hand navigation pane of this page.
+The simplest way to obtain the AdColony Unity plugin is to click the `Download ZIP` button located in the right-hand navigation pane of this page.

 Contains:
 ----------------------------------